Dove World Outreach Center Quran-burning controversy: Governmental reactions

 Canada.
 Prime Minister Stephen Harper, condemned the planned Quran-burning in unequivocal terms, and said, "My God and my Christ is a tolerant God, and that's what we want to see in this world".

 Cuba.
 Former president Fidel Castro called the planned book burning "a huge media show".
 After Jones called off the event, Castro said, "It would be nice to know what the FBI agents who visited him said 'to persuade him.'"

 France.
-Defence minister Hervé Morin said that the threatened Quran burning and a French ban on full length Islamic veils enacted shortly afterward did not put French or NATO troops at increased risk: "when you are at the maximum, you cannot go higher".
+Defence minister Hervé Morin said that the threatened Quran burning and a French ban on face coverings enacted shortly afterward did not put French or NATO troops at increased risk: "when you are at the maximum, you cannot go higher".

 Germany.
 Chancellor Angela Merkel said of the planned Florida event, "It is plainly disrespectful – even abhorrent.
 It's simply wrong."

 Indonesia.
 President Susilo Bambang Yudhoyono warned in a televised speech that the plans to burn the Quran threatened world peace.

 Iran.
-Supreme Leader of Iran Ayatollah Seyyed Ali Khamenei said "All Muslims hold the US government and their politicians accountable.
+Supreme Leader of Iran Ali Khamenei said "All Muslims hold the U.S. government and their politicians accountable.
 If the US government is sincere in its claims of not having been involved in this incident, it must mete out a befitting punishment to the main perpetrators of this serious crime".
 President Mahmoud Ahmadinejad called the plan a "Zionist plot that is against the teachings of all divine prophets."

 Lebanon.
 President Michel Suleiman denounced the plans adding that burning the Quran is a clear contradiction of the teachings of the three Abrahamic religions [Christianity, Islam and Judaism] and of dialogue among the three faiths."

 Pakistan's government strongly condemned the plan.
 Pakistani Foreign Ministry spokesman Abdul Basit told reporters "This is against the spirit of any religion, the government and the people of Pakistan, including Pakistani Christians, are outraged at this planned, shameful act by a self-proclaimed pastor."

 Palestine.
 In Gaza, Hamas Prime Minister Ismail Haniyeh called Terry Jones a "crazy priest who reflects a crazy Western attitude toward Islam and the Muslim nation."

 United States.
 President Barack Obama said "I just want [Jones] to understand that this stunt that he is talking about pulling could greatly endanger our young men and women in uniform who are in Iraq, who are in Afghanistan."
 He also said that the planned event was being used as an al-Qaeda recruitment tool, and urged that the Quran burning be cancelled because it violated U.S. principles of religious tolerance.
 The president also expressed frustration that under the law, nothing could be done other than citing the church under a local ordinance for public burnings.